troykinsella/junkie/README.md

 #### Registering and Resolving Components

-Registration requires a String component key, but A component can be any type.
+Registration requires a `String` component key, but a component can be any type.
 By registering a component with a container, it makes the component available for resolution with the same container.
 The simplest resolution of a component is the same instance that was registered: